-Figure 181 Distribution of SIMD 2016 deciles by domain according to data zones within the Cainrgorms National Park.
+Figure 160 Distribution of SIMD 2016 deciles by domain according to data zones within the Cainrgorms National Park.

-According to the SIMD 2012, overall deprivation levels within the National Park are relatively low (Figure 182).
-Two data zones (S01006789 and S01006793) fall within the 20% least deprived, while no data zones are ranked within the most deprived 50%.
+According to the SIMD 2012, overall deprivation levels within the National Park are relatively low (Figure 161).
+Two data zones (S01006789 and S01006793) fall within the 20% least deprived, while no data zones are ranked within the most deprived 50% (see Error!
+Reference source not found. (p.
+Error!
+Bookmark not defined.) for location of data zones).